People from India portrayed as various forms of geeks and nerds, although almost always on the smart end.

 - Silver (Sakti Chandrasekhar) wants to be a mechanical engineer, and Kaiju (Sadhira Patel) is an electronics prodigy (from natural talent, not due to mutant powers).
 Unfortunately for them, their powers didn't cooperate; Silver's ability to produce Mithril meant she needed to study magic (if only to protect herself from those who would exploit her), while the side effects of Kaiju's manifested quasi-saurian PK shell is turning her into a Cute Monster Girl.

 - Hadji in Jonny Quest: In the original series at least, he always knew much more than Jonny.
 Given the time of the show's production, this was probably done to make his relationship to Jonny more interesting.
 In The Real Adventures, they made him the Mission Control computer expert.

 - Hilarious in Hindsight.
 Hadji was created long before India gained a reputation for this.
 Specifically, he's the lost prince of Bangalore, India's current tech hub.

 - Apu in The Simpsons is a computer science graduate, first in his class of seven million people.
 He originally went to the United States to study science under a student visa.
-In spite of his high intelligence, though, he works at a Kwik-E-Mart, and has eight children.
-Best not to think about it too much.
+In spite of his high intelligence, though, he works at a Kwik-E-Mart, and has eight children.note

 - Scaredy Bat from Ruby Gloom has the accent and mannerisms down, despite being well, a Bat.